 The story behind the design

-Our chair is part of the Chandigarh or Capitol Complex collection designed by the vision of Pierre Jeanneret in the 1950’s.
-How this chair came to life is a fascinating story and if you're interested in purchasing a chair, it is well worth knowing a thing or two about it.
+Our chairs are part of the Chandigarh or Capitol Complex collection designed by the vision of Pierre Jeanneret in the 1950’s.
+How these chairs came to life is a fascinating story and if you're interested in purchasing a chair, it is well worth knowing a thing or two about it.

 After India got independent from England, the new Indian government was looking to make a statement to show they were to become a modern democracy.

 So in the 1950’s they commissioned renowned architect Le Corbusier to create a masterplan for a new modernistic city that would become the new capital of the Punjab state.
 This city was named Chandigarh.